 Instagram | You Tube | Pinterest |

 Twitter | FB Art Journaling Group

-I'm going to cut out the jargon, there are NO affiliate links, email list sign ups or selling in this post, just me sharing my tips.
+I'm going to cut out the jargon, there are NO affiliate links, no forced email list sign ups or selling in this post, just me sharing my tips.
 Firstly have a look around my Pinterest Page

 1. Prepare Your Blog With Google Analytics

 So you've got your blog and want to try to gain page views... the first step is to sign up to connect Google Analytics to your blog.
 It is easy to sign up, just visit the page and create an account, this will now start monitoring your blog traffic.
 Bookmark the page so you can check on your web page/blog stats.
 I use the Acquisition tab for most of my analysis and then click social links and or referrals to see how many visitors I have to the blog and where they are coming from.
 Below is the social acquisition for the last 4 months from May to August and you can see that Pinterest has dominated my page views with very little effort from me.
 I spend more time promoting on Facebook than anywhere else.

 My blog is coming up to a year old and I'm so proud to have achieved almost 20,000 visits and over 33,000 page views in that short space of time.
 I used to have a successful website years ago and that had a total of 800,00 page views, but that was over the course of around 8 years and it was a slow process driving traffic to the site.
 Below you can see how my Monthly visitors have grown since I started taking Pinterest seriously.